danhphan/git-tutorial/3-github.md

 ## Notes on why you should make your own code open source

 - The idea that you will be scooped by someone looking at your code is ludicrous.
-Reading code is *hard work* and no one will do it on the off chance that there is a Nature paper buried in there.
+Reading code is *hard work* and no one will do it on the the off chance that there is a Nature paper buried in there.
 - Your own coding habits and practice will improve just by knowing that it's out there.
 (Shame is a powerful motivator! =P)
 - If someone *does* look at your code and finds it useful, chances are that you will have gained a new collaborator, not a competitor.
 - It is just good scientific practice!